-Mr. Berlin was elected to the Board of Governors in July 2020.
+Mr. Berlin has served on the Board of Governors since July 2020.

 Mr. Berlin was raised in the northern suburbs of Chicago and is a graduate of Dickinson College and Washington University School of Law.
 Mr. Berlin resides with his wife and two daughters in Downers Grove.